 Here’s a direct quote from acne.org:

-1. Make your cleaner
+1. Make Your Cleaner

-Pour a quarter-sized amount into your palm, rub your hands together, and slowly massage your skin with your fingertips.
+Pour a quarter-sized amount of the oil mix into your palm, rub your hands together, and slowly massage your skin with your fingertips.
 Don’t splash your face with water first — apply it dry.

-3. Steam your face
+3. Steam Your Face

 • If you’re like me, your skin will feel softer and look a bit brighter.
 It won’t feel tight, but it won’t be greasy, either.
 Olive oil has the same pH as human skin, so it’s the perfect cleansing balancer.